MEET THE FACULTY

 Kara Clayton

 Kara was part of the first cohort to earn their Graduate Certificate in Digital Literacy and later earned a Masters in Adult Education with a specialty in Digital Literacy from URI.
-She is a media literacy expert specializing in digital storytelling experiences with teachers in DPTV’s Iconic Michigan program.
+She is a media literacy expert specializing in digital storytelling experiences with teachers in Detroit Public Television’s Iconic Michigan Educator Fellowship.
 With more than 28 years of secondary classroom experience in ELA, Media Literacy, and Video Production, she is passionate about empowering learners to see the connection between what they read and the impact of the stories they can create through video.
 As an adjunct faculty member, Kara co-teaches two courses in URI’s Graduate Certificate in Digital Literacy, where she helps educators integrate media literacy and storytelling into their practice.
 She is also a PBS Certified Media Literacy Educator, dedicated to fostering critical thinking and creative expression through digital media.

 _JPG.jpg)